mguludag/QML-Dynamic-and-Offline-Map-Example/README.md

 # QML-Dynamic-and-Offline-Map-Example
-This is demonstration of dynamic Map plugin loading and caching for offline using
+This is demonstration of dynamic Map plugin loading and caching for offline using the maps